mpv-player/mpv/DOCS/man/en/options.rst

         - ``--aspect=4:3``  or ``--aspect=1.3333``
         - ``--aspect=16:9`` or ``--aspect=1.7777``

-``--ass``, ``--no-ass``
+``--sub-ass``, ``--no-sub-ass``
     Render ASS subtitles natively (enabled by default).

-    If ``--no-ass`` is specified, all tags and style declarations are stripped and ignored on display.
+    If ``--no-sub-ass`` is specified, all tags and style declarations are stripped and ignored on display.
 The subtitle renderer uses the font style as specified by the ``--sub-text-`` options instead.

     .. note::

-        Using ``--no-ass`` may lead to incorrect or completely broken rendering of ASS/SSA subtitles.
+        Using ``--no-sub-ass`` may lead to incorrect or completely broken rendering of ASS/SSA subtitles.
 It can sometimes be useful to forcibly override the styling of ASS subtitles, but should be avoided in general.

 ``--ass-force-style=<[Style.]Param=Value[,...]>``
     Override some style or script info parameters.